How to Thoughtfully Anticipate and Manage Risk

-On Friday, May 8th we held a call to present tips and advice on for and Paragliding pilots.
+On Friday, May 8th we held a Zoom call to present tips and advice on flight planning for Hang Gliding and Paragliding pilots.
 Several experienced pilots came together to share their knowledge on the best ways to manage risk and ensure safe flights.
 Our panel included Wolf Gaidis, Billy Vaughn, and Jonny Thompson of Kitty Hawk Kites Flight School, Willie Vaughn of Lookout Mountain Flight Park, Heath Woods of Morningside Flight Park, and John Gallagher.

 From Wolf Gaidis

-1. Know your site.
+- Know your site.
 You should walk the landing zone (LZ) and launch.
-Talk to pilots.
-Understand any unique weather phenomenon and terrain in your planned area.
+Talk to local pilots.
+Understand any unique weather phenomenon and terrain in your planned flight area.

 From Willie Vaughan